ndp/csster/README.markdown

 Csster is built as an extensible system.

+### <code>Csster.addPropertyNames</code>
-* <code>Csster.addPropertyNames</code> -- any non-standard property names you'd like to be considered "valid".
-The build-in tool rejects non-standard property names (or in some cases will think they are selectors).
+Any non-standard property names you'd like to be considered valid.
+The build-in tool rejects non-standard property names.

+### <code>Csster.propertyPreprocessors</code>
+Functions called before properties are expanded.
+Callback is provided a hash of properties to values, which it modifies in any way it wants.

+### <code>Csster.rulesPostProcessors</code>
+Functions called after rules are processed, but before they are output.
+Called with an array of processed rules.

+### <code>Csster.insertStylesheet</code>
+Function that outputs a set of rules into the DOM.

 ## Contributing